finos/legend/docs/user-journeys/build-data-model.md

 Data models also improve data quality by re-using agreed-upon concepts across teams and organizations, reducing data duplication, building controls and validations directly into the data flows and ensuring that business users are part of and in agreement with the data flow.

-Create a data model to describe business concepts and how they relate to eachother in a data model.
+Create a data model to describe business concepts and how they relate to each other in a data model.

 ### Features
 - [Workspace](../overview/legend-glossary.md/#workspace)